gerdums/gerdums.github.io/_posts/2015-06-01-Dangers-of-Knowledge.md

 ---
 layout: post
-title: "The  Beautiful Dangers of Knowledge"
+title: "11th Grade Research Paper - The Beautiful Dangers of Knowledge"
 excerpt: "In our every changing society, the deep hunger and quest for knowledge is evident all over."
-tags: [school-essays]
+tags:
+  - "school-essays"
 comments: true
+published: true
 ---

 In our every changing society, the deep hunger and quest for knowledge is evident all over.
 From scientists trying to discover life in space to tech companies creating wearable computers, everyone seems to always be searching for more.
 In her book Frankenstein Mary Shelly warned us through the main character by his words, “Learn from me, if not by my precepts, at least by my example, how dangerous is the acquirement of knowledge and how much happier that man is who believes his native town to be the world, then he who aspires to become greater than his nature will allow.”
 (Shelly 43) Victor warns us that we will have a much happier life is we decide to live peaceably in our own town, not worried about acquiring great knowledge.
 However, in twenty-first century America, knowledge, and the acquirement of it, is the key to success both individually and for all of society if done correctly and safely.